Travel back in time to Japan in the Middle Ages

 Featuring a four-story tower—a rarity among Japanese castles—Ogaki Castle was the site of a heroic battle during the Battle of Sekigahara in 1600.
 The current castle structure was rebuilt in 1959 after the original was razed to the ground during WWII.

 Built as a fortress in 1559, at the end of the Warring States Period, Gujo Hachiman Castle is a popular mountain-top castle providing sweeping views of the castle town below.
 Here you can also experience nature’s four seasons, and the castle grounds are a popular walking course.
-The current castle tower was reconstructed in 1933 and is the oldest wooden castle tower in Japan.
+It is also one of Japan's few castles in the clouds.
+Early morning only on misty days late in the year the castle appears as though it is floating among the clouds.

 Located at the foot of the Gujo Hachiman Castle, this castle town preserves the streetscape of the Edo Period.
 A waterway gushes past the old houses lining its banks, and the atmosphere conveys a sense of the local lifestyle, which has remained unchanged since Edo times.
 Gujo Hachiman Castle Town is famous for the area’s cool, clear water, represented by sogisui, and the Gujo Odori dance festival, which takes place in summer.